 The University recognizes that its strategy and mission must be the primary drivers of its capital investment and use of debt.
 Although external credit ratings provide a view on debt capacity and affordability, the University will not manage its debt portfolio to achieve a specific rating.
 Success in achieving University objectives will result in a stronger financial profile and higher ratings over time.

-The University will monitor four financial ratios to assist the Board in evaluating debt capacity and affordability in consideration of operating performance, as described below.
+The University will monitor five financial ratios to assist the Board in evaluating debt capacity and affordability, as described below.